TencentCloud/chat-demo-flutter/README.md

 The navigation redirect method needs to be imported into most TUIKit components; therefore, the sample app layer needs to process `Navigator`.

 You can modify the above sample app for secondary development or implement your business needs based on it.

+## Recommended Resources

+For those who require real-time voice and video call capabilities alongside our Chat UIKit, we highly recommend our dedicated voice and video call UI component package, [tencent\_calls\_uikit](https://pub.dev/packages/tencent_calls_uikit).
+This robust and feature-rich package is specifically designed to complement our existing solution and seamlessly integrate with it, providing a comprehensive, unified communication experience for your users.